Asthma: Classification

 Asthma is clinically classified according to the frequency of symptoms, forced expiratory volume in one second (FEV1), and peak expiratory flow rate.
 Asthma may also be classified as atopic (extrinsic) or non-atopic (intrinsic), based on whether symptoms are precipitated by allergens (atopic) or not (non-atopic).
 While asthma is classified based on severity, at the moment there is no clear method for classifying different subgroups of asthma beyond this system.
 Finding ways to identify subgroups that respond well to different types of treatments is a current critical goal of asthma research.
+Recently, asthma has been classified based on whether it is associated with type 2 or non–type 2 inflammation.
+This approach to immunologic classification is driven by a developing understanding of the underlying immune processes and by the development of therapeutic approaches that target type 2 inflammation.

 Although asthma is a chronic obstructive condition, it is not considered as a part of chronic obstructive pulmonary disease, as this term refers specifically to combinations of disease that are irreversible such as bronchiectasis and emphysema.
-Unlike these diseases, the airway obstruction in asthma is usually reversible; however, if left untreated, the chronic inflammation from asthma can lead the lungs to become irreversibly obstructed due to airway remodeling.
+Unlike these diseases, the airway obstruction in asthma is usually reversible; however, if left untreated, the chronic inflammation from asthma can lead the lungs to become irreversibly obstructed due to airway remodelling.
 In contrast to emphysema, asthma affects the bronchi, not the alveoli.
 The combination of asthma with a component of irreversible airway obstruction has been termed the asthma-chronic obstructive disease (COPD) overlap syndrome (ACOS).
-Compared to other people with "pure" asthma or COPD, people with ACOS exhibit increased morbidity, mortality and possibly more comorbidities.
+Compared to other people with "pure" asthma or COPD, people with ACOS exhibit increased morbidity, mortality, and possibly more comorbidities.